SirJacob/Flatiron-School/README.md

 Ruby is what is known as a dynamically typed language.

 > Uses dot notation
-Ex: str.upcase, str.downcase, str.length, str.reverse
+Ex: str.upcase, str.downcase, str.length, str.reverse, String.new, String.new("hello")

 > Pass by value not refrence language